0xadri/notes-js/__ai.md

 - Prioritize readability and developer experience
 - Rigorously apply DRY and KISS principles in all code
 - Deliver optimal, production-grade code with zero technical debt

+# Testing
+- Write tests for all new functions
+- Use descriptive test names
+- Aim for 80% code coverage

+# Coding pattern preferences
+– Always prefer simple solutions.
+– Avoid duplication of code whenever possible, which means checking for other areas of the codebase that might already have similar code and functionality
+– Write code that takes into account the different environments: dev, test, and prod
+– You are careful to only make changes that are requested or you are confident are well understood and related to the change being requested
+– When fixing an issue or bug, do not introduce a new pattern or technology without first exhausting all options for the existing implementation.
+And if you finally do this, make sure to remove the old implementation afterwards so we don’t have duplicate logic.
+– Keep the codebase very clean and organized
+– Avoid writing scripts in files if possible, especially if the script is likely only to be run once
+– Avoid having files over 200–300 lines of code.
+Refactor at that point.
+– Mocking data is only needed for tests, never mock data for dev or prod
+– Never add stubbing or fake data patterns to code that affects the dev or prod environments
+– Never overwrite my .env file without first asking and confirming

+$ Technical Stack
+- TypeScript for the backend
+- TypeScript, React.js, Tailwind for the frontend
+- Separate databases for dev, test and prod

 ```

 ### Rules Docs

+You can also directly ask in Cursor Chat:
+- What are the top 15 most common rules cursor users use for React/TS/xyz?

 https://docs.cursor.com/en/context/rules